 Below is a copy of the DfE’s Keeping Children Safe In Education

 The internet and other digitial technologies permeate all aspects of life in a modern technological society.
-In our school, we understand the importance of teaching our children and parents about E-Safety.
-Each year, we have an E-Safety focus week where children learn how to be safe on line.
-This year, we have booked an E-safety consultant to deliver the message to parents after school and also to update staff on the most up to date training.
-The aim of this session is to guide parents on what they can do to help protect their children on the home computer, ipads, games consoles and mobile phones.
+In our school, we understand the importance of teaching our children and parents about Online Safety.
+Each year, we have an Online Safety focus week where children learn how to be safe on line.
+This year, an Online safety consultant delivered the message to parents and staff in a series of workshops.
+The aim of this session was to guide parents on what they can do to help protect their children on the home computer, ipads, games consoles and mobile phones.

-To coincide with this, we have booked a drama company, ‘One Day Creative’ to deliver age appropriate e-safety workshops to our children in an interactive way.
+To coincide with this, a drama company, ‘One Day Creative’, visited for a full day to deliver age appropriate online safety workshops to our children in an interactive way.

-We have Acceptable Use Policies for staff and pupils, and parents are asked to review these with their children and return them to school each year during E-safety Week.
+We have Acceptable Use Policies for staff and pupils, and parents are asked to review these with their children and return them to school each year during Online Safety Week.
 A copy of the pupil’s policies are available below.

 Below are some useful factsheets for Parents.